 would enable the financial statements to be readily and properly audited (if required under any legislation or the Society's Constitution).

-The Executive Committee must establish and maintain a satisfactory system of control of the Society's accounting records.
+The Board must establish and maintain a satisfactory system of control of the Society's accounting records.

 The accounting records must be kept in written form or in a form or manner that is easily accessible and convertible into written form.
 And the accounting records must be kept for the current accounting period and for the last 7 completed accounting periods of the Society.